The realization hit Damon so hard he totally lost track of the story his mother was reading him.

 He’d try again, that’s what he’d do.

 Damon stepped out of the bucket, topped it up, and this time he put a very small bit of his weight on the foot.
-He sunk again, but only a little, maybe an eighth of an inch before he felt some resistance.
+He sunk again, but only a little, maybe an eighth of an inch before he started to feel some resistance.

 “Damon, what the heck are you doing down there?”
 His mother was staring down from her bedroom window.